Rachel Eryn Kalish, M.C. Principal, Workplace Connections

 Rachel Eryn started Workplace Connections under a different name in 1986 after working for several east coast corporations.
 She is the founder of the Blessing Hands Project which raised money to help the children of the war in Sierra Leone, is the Past-President of the Board of The Compassionate Listening Project where she trained Israelis and Palestinians in using the tools of Compassionate Listening as a certified facilitator using their methodology.

 She has presented at many conferences and has attended hundreds of leading edge workshops for her own continuing education, including the Harvard Negotiation Project’s Insight Initiative.
-She is on the Advisory Board of The Jewish Dialogue Group and is a member of the National Council for Dialogue and Deliberation (NCDD)and was in the first Meditation Teacher's Certification program at Chochmat Ha Lev (Wisdom of the Heart).
+She was on the Advisory Board of The Jewish Dialogue Group and is a member of the National Council for Dialogue and Deliberation (NCDD) and was in the first Meditation Teacher's Certification program at Chochmat Ha Lev (Wisdom of the Heart).
 Her life’s mission is to bring an integrative approach to transform how conflict is dealt with in every realm of life.